kirame09/sparkpost-api-documentation/README.md

 * You have installed [Git](http://git-scm.com/downloads) on your development machine
 * You have installed [Node.js and NPM](https://nodejs.org/) on your development machine

-The SparkPost API Docs in Apiary Blueprint format (based on Markdown)
+The SparkPost API Docs in API Blueprint format (based on Markdown)

 ## Installation